[3.19] Versatile Combatant Impale Shield Crush Slayer - Crush the Atlas - SSF Compatible

 Frenzy (skill) is your cheapest option.
 The high attack speed and guaranteed frenzy charges on hit makes it easy to hit 3 frenzy charges then go back to shield Crush damage.
-You can also add in Culling Strike support to give Frenzy a 10% cull if you don't have culling strike gloves.
+Adding in something like Faster Attacks can make it feel less problematic.
+You can also use Enhance Support if you want.

 I want to ask you a question, how can I do that?